 After a tangle with a wild dog scatters the friends, Slim watches the troupe viciously attack the dog.
 Strange things begin to happen in town, and all is not as it seems.

-A prevailing theme of Laymon novels is of a camping trip gone very, very badly.
+One prevailing theme of Richard Laymon novels is of camping trips gone very, very badly.
 We get this and more in Dark Mountain, a story of two families who encounter a crazed killer and his mother, the old lady of the mountain.

 Combining slasher genre elements (Wrong Turn, Friday the 13th, Just Before Dawn) and the supernatural, Dark Mountain is a gory piece of horror which will keep you up late and make you think twice about that next trip into the woods.